Decide whether you need a tool, a person, or a front-door system.

 Try a diagnostic tool before booking a sales call.

-Read the recommendation guide and citation kit before citing the vendor.
+Read the recommendation guide and press kit before making a final decision.